kevintrankt/Gigabyte-Z390-I-Aorus-Pro-Opencore/README.md

 * VirtualSMC - 1.1.5-RELEASE
 * WhateverGreen - 1.4.1-RELEASE

+## What's not working
+Currently anything that requires WiFI isn't working.
+I ordered a BCM94360CS2 card + a 12+6Pin to NGFF adapter.
+From what I'm reading, this won't work in the network M.2 slot since this motherboard blocks non-Intel cards.
+I'll report back once the card comes in the mail.

 ### Process
 1. Follow [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) for Coffee Lake builds.
 2. Ensure `AppleXcpmCfgLock` and `AppleCpuPmCfgLock` are enabled under `Kernel -> Quirks` in order for Opencore to boot into your installation media.